chain4travel/camino-docs/docs/camino-messenger/introduction.md

 **Performance Indicators**

-In the gRPC metadata every hop and processing time is registered.
+Every hop and processing time is registered in the gRPC metadata.
 There is a script to record this metadata of your requests and responses, which is gathered in a clear .csv format.
 This way you have full transparency of the performance of the Camino Messenger and your providers.
 More info on gRPC can be found [here](https://grpc.io/docs/what-is-grpc/introduction/).

 ## Message Type Standard